chalabaj/Snafu/README.md

 1) adiabatic-potential-based formula derived within Landau-Zener:

 AK Belyaev, PHYSICAL REVIEW A 84, 014701 (2011), **doi:10.1103/PhysRevA.84.014701**
 AK Belyaev, The Journal of Chemical Physics 147, 234301 (2017); **doi:10.1063/1.5000718**

-* Energy conservation from tests is about 10^-4 - 10^-1 eV between hops  and 10^-5 eV for the regions without hops.

-* Velocity adjustment after hops seems to be more stable when the velocities are scaled by the simple factor K = sqrt(1+-dE/Ekin), where dE is difference between potential energies, for which the hop occured, and Ekin is the kinetic energy at the moment of a hop.
-Another option is to apply new forces of the final state after hop, however, this requires extra calculations of the forces and the energy conservation appears to be less stable.

-* Timestep of 4 au appears to be most suitable for hopping algorithm, but that depend on the PES complexity and some testing is always recommended as to minimize the number of hops.
-Timestep between 2-8 au should be sufficient.

 ## How to run
 1) System requirements: